DoSomething/darwin/README.md

 Sprints should not be booked more than **75% full**.
 This gives buffer for sick time, unplanned work, work that was underestimated at the start of the sprint, and breathing room for individual professional development.
 Additionally, a minimum of 3 points of sustaining engineering work should be tackled every sprint.
 If a team is experiencing sprint rollover, they should step back, and re-evaluate their sprint planning strategy.
 Sprint rollover should be the exception not the rule.

+Once per quarter, we try to have a clean-up sprint, where we tackle technical, design, and documentation debt, as well as other changes we think are important but have had trouble getting to.
+During clean-up sprint, we dedicate one day to just documentation.

 Additionally, we record best practices as it relates to groom and sprint planning in a Sprint learnings document.

 ### Ticket Management